jstubbins98-netize/inteiliDOS/README.md

 the source and compiled images.
 Redistributed versions must clearly credit Inteilix Software Corporation as the original author.

-See inteiliDOS for 1990s computers/for_developers.md for development details.
+See for_developers.md for development details.